rancher/rke2/docs/hardening_guide.md

 To create the etcd group run the following console commands.

 The commands below use 52034 for uid and gid are for example purposes.
-Any valid unused uid or gid could also be used in lieu of 52034.
+Any valid unused uid or gid could also be used in lieu of 52034 as well as letting the system auto-assign the uid and gid.
+As an added level of security, using `/sbin/nologin` is preferred for the shell and also use the `-r` flag to create the user as a system user.

 ```sh
 groupadd --gid 52034 etcd